sibelius/relay-workshop/README.md

 ## Code

-Most of it is written in TypeScript (not particularily well typed).
+Most of it is written in TypeScript (not particularity well typed).
 Feel free to use plain JavaScript if you prefer that.

 ## Structure